nmaksimova/square-panda-cb92c/src/pages/index.md

       **Dance classes for all ages and levels!**
     actions:
-      - label: Kids Registration Forms
+      - label: Kids Registration Form
         style: primary
         has_icon: false
         icon: arrow-left